vittoriofortino84/EDTOX/README.md

 ANOVA on cross-validation results of pathway and MIE based models

 ## 5_6_Integration_of_coefficients_stabilties_NES_scores.R
-Integration of NES score, glm coefficients and performing ROC analysis on pathways scores
+Integration of NES score, glm coefficients and performing ROC analysis on pathways scores for EDCs and decoys.

 ## 5_7_NES_bubble_plot_MOA.R
 Bubble plot of pathways to predict MOA for EDCs